hahuutin/hahuutin/README.md

     "3.
 Love web animation for a long time but can't do any animation projects yet", "4.
 Bookmark a lot of things in Chrome but rarely read", "5.
 Can't stay up late to coding like before",
     "6.
-Overwhelmed by Frontend technologies that changes every day", "7.
+Overwhelmed by Frontend technologies that changes everyday", "7.
 Code for money rather than passion",
     "8.
 Buy a book, put it on the shelf, but don't read it", "9.
 Meet friends, eat BBQ, drink beer and sing karaoke",